Tforty187/Tforty187/README.md

-- 👋 Hi, I’m Steve and I am a former IT technician
+- 👋 Hi, I’m Steven and I am a former IT technician with two yers of experience.
+I have an associates degree in software development and am currently an ERP Specialist.
-- 👀 I’m interested in Programming, video games, cooking and traveling the country whenever I can.
+- 👀 I’m interested in continously learning and growing my programming skills with various languages.
+I love the IBM iSeries platform.
+In my free time I enjoy playing video games, cooking and traveling the country whenever I can.
-- 🌱 I’m currently learning the IBM i Series languages as well as other languages to help me succeed as a programmer.
+- 🌱 I’m currently an ERP Specialist, but looking to transition in to a software development role, where I can truely utilize my programming skills through my education.
-- 💞️ I’m looking to collaborate on mainly IBMi/RPG, but can assist or be assisted on any other projects.
+- 💞️ I’m looking to collaborate on mainly IBMi/RPG Free, but can assist or be assisted on any other projects.
+As one language is enough.
-- 📫 I can be reach by email steve.conyers4@gmail.com
+- 📫 I can be reached by email at steve.conyers4@gmail.com

 <!---
 Tforty187 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.